 “Michael Ging began the series in fine style on Sunday night, with a flawless recital at the Cathedral of St. John the Baptist.
 After a fine opening with the Bach A-minor Prelude and Fugue, music of Reger, Vierne, Langlais, Alain, and Duruflé showed off instrument and player to perfection; Töpfer’s Sonata in D Minor was a rare gem.”

-Increasingly in demand as a concert artist, Dr. Ging makes his French and German debuts in the '19-20 season with recitals in the L'église de la Madeleine (Paris) and the Magdeburg Dom.
-He also performs solo recitals in Massachusetts, Minnesota, New Jersey, South Carolina, and Texas.
+Increasingly in demand as a concert artist, Dr. Ging makes his French and German debuts in July 2021 with recitals in the L'église de la Madeleine (Paris) and the Magdeburg Dom.
+In the '19-20 season he performed solo recitals in Massachusetts, Minnesota, New Jersey, and Texas.
 His busy '18-19 season included recitals in Atlanta, Austin, Santa Fe, Spartanburg, Washington, D.C., and throughout the Houston area.
 He also performed Britten's Rejoice in the Lamb and Dan Forrest's Requiem for the Living with the Houston Choral Society under the direction of Dr. Kevin Klotz.

 As an orchestral soloist, Dr. Ging has performed Samuel Barber's Toccata Festiva (Houston Civic Symphony), Howard Hanson's Concerto for Organ, Strings, and Percussion (New Hope Festival Orchestra), and J.S.
 Bach's concertos for multiple harpsichords (Bach Society Houston).
 His festival credits include appearances at the 11th International Organ and Early Music Festival (Oaxaca), the Leipzig in Houston Festival, the Houston Early Music Festival, the University of Alabama Piano and Organ Festival, and three solo recitals at the Piccolo Spoleto Festival (2008, 2015, and as a replacement artist on 48-hour's notice in 2017).